Women's basketball team ends 2021 on an excellent note

 “Sarah [Gates] is just another story, she’s just [incredible] . . .
 To her that stuff just comes naturally because she’s just outstanding,” said Stinson.

-After several strong performances in the month of November, Gates would end up being named the Ontario University Athletics female player of the month, putting up a league leading 25.5 points per game while shooting to a 52.6 per cent field goal percentage, accompanied by per game averages of 7.7 rebounds, two assists, and two steals while shooting 38.6 per cent from three point range.
+After several strong performances in November, Gates was named the Ontario University Athletics female player of the month, putting up a league leading 25.5 points per game while shooting to a 52.6 per cent field goal percentage, accompanied by per game averages of 7.7 rebounds, two assists and two steals while shooting 38.6 per cent from three point range.

 “It was my first time ever getting that award, so it was really nice!
 I was a little bit shocked to get it, but honestly, this will sound pretty cliche, but that’s not my focus.
 My focus is just to get to that national level and compete from there.
 We have the team to do it . . .
 I just see good things to come,” said Gates.